Part Three: From Ted’s Typewriter to Today’s Tech – The Story Behind Prime Time

 Ted’s Typewriter

 Ted knew the value of traditional media: the impact of a strong TV buy, the reach of radio, the staying power of outdoor boards.
-He taught me that strategy isn’t about the tool, it’s about placing the right message in the right place at the right time.
+He showed me that strategy isn’t about the tool — it’s about placing the right message in the right place at the right time.
 Those fundamentals never change.

 Adding the New School

-What I brought to the table was everything Ted didn’t touch, the digital side: SEO, social media strategy, Google Business Profiles, AI-ready websites, measurable data, analytics.
-Where Ted instilled the “why” behind traditional media, I’ve layered in the “how” of new technology.
+What I brought to the table was everything Ted didn’t touch: SEO, social media strategy, Google Business Profiles, AI-ready websites, measurable data, analytics.
+Ted instilled the “why” behind traditional media; I’ve layered in the “how” of new technology.

 It’s not about choosing one over the other.
 It’s about marrying them together.
 A billboard that sparks curiosity, paired with a digital campaign that captures the lead.
 A TV schedule that builds credibility, supported by social retargeting that closes the loop.
 That balance is where results happen.